Risk Identification and Management Basics Training Course

 Supply Chain Management in China

-- Implement an integrated, end-to-end SCM strategy
+- Apply an integrated, end-to-end SCM approach

-- Negotiate prices effectively with local suppliers
+- Negotiate pricing effectively with local suppliers

 - Sourcing Managers

-- Individuals involved in the SCM process
+- Professionals involved in SCM processes

 Signature Verification and Forgery Detection Training Course